 Many foreign nationals find themselves eligible for a green card but cannot finish the application process due to unlawful presence in the United States.
 Leaving the United States for the consular interview may trigger a bar to reentry due to the illegal time spent in the U.S. The I-601A waiver (also known as a “provisional waiver” or “stateside waiver”) provides a solution for many immigrants with this problem.

 The government may deny permanent residence (green card) for a variety of reasons, such as crimes, fraud, immigration violations, health problems and even the likelihood of becoming a public charge.
 These reasons are known as grounds of inadmissibility.
-The I-601A waiver deals with only one reason – unlawful presence.
+However, sometimes waivers are available.
+A waiver can help you qualify for a green card despite these problems.
+The I-601A waiver deals with only one reason - unlawful presence.
+Individuals who have time in an unlawful presence may only be able to obtain a green card through the use of the unlawful presence waiver.

 - Overstayed an otherwise authorized period of stay; or